isl-org/Open3D/docs/introduction.rst

 Supported compilers
 ======================

-* GCC 5.x or later on Linux
+* GCC 5.x or newer on Linux
-* XCode 8.0 or later on OS X
+* XCode 8.0 or newer on OS X
-* Visual Studio 2015 update 3 or later on Windows
+* Visual Studio 2017 or newer on Windows

 Resources
 ======================